End divisions or put Brexit at risk, Britain's May tells party

 She also tried to return to the message she gave when she was appointed prime minister in 2016, promising to help those who feel “left behind” and pledging to end her government’s austerity push after nearly a decade of spending cuts.

-And in another rallying cry for unity, she repeatedly attacked the main opposition Labour Party, saying their policies, including a renationalisation of mail, rail and utilities, would mean increased taxes and business flight.
+And in another rallying cry for unity, she repeatedly attacked the main opposition Labour Party, saying their policies, including a renationalization of mail, rail and utilities, would mean increased taxes and business flight.

 Hard-left Labour leader Jeremy Corbyn, she said, would “outsource our conscience to the Kremlin”.